-Currently, 56 honored DHS alumni are enshrined in the Danville High School Wall of Fame.
-Inductees include Congressional Medal of Honor, Academy Award, Emmy Award, and Tony Award recipients as well as public servants, doctors, teachers, community activists, and authors.
-Your assistance in publicizing our 2018 DHS Wall of Fame nomination process is appreciated.
+Currently, 58 honored DHS alumni are enshrined in the Danville High School Wall of Fame.
+Inductees include Congressional Medal of Honor, Academy Award, Emmy Award, and Tony Award recipients, as well as public servants, doctors, teachers, community activists, and authors.
+Your assistance in publicizing our DHS Wall of Fame nomination process is appreciated.
 If you have any questions, please contact the Superintendent’s office at 444-1004.

 Each year, Danville High School accepts nominations for its Wall of Fame.
-There are currently 53 former students and graduates of DHS that have been honored.
 A framed biography and photograph of each Wall of Fame member is permanently displayed in the main hall of the school.
 The purpose of the Wall of Fame is to promote pride in Danville and its public schools, as well as to provide positive role models for current and future students.
-Criteria includes the following: a graduate of DHS or a former student who attended DHS for at least two years who has made his/her mark in one of the following areas:
+Criteria includes the following: a graduate of DHS or a former student who attended DHS for at least one year who has made his/her mark in one of the following areas: